mongodb/docs-meta/source/style-guide/includes/terms/t.rst

      Use *time zone* as two words.

    toggle
-     Use *toggle* for the UI element that switches between two modes, usually :guilabel:`On` and :guilabel:`Off`.
+     Use *toggle* as a noun for the UI element that switches between two modes, usually :guilabel:`On` and :guilabel:`Off`.

    toolbar
      **toolbox**